pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

 ..
 Note:: The docstring of ``fitz`` contains information of the above which can be retrieved like so: ``print(fitz.__doc__)``, and should look like: ``PyMuPDF 1.10.0: Python bindings for the MuPDF 1.10 library, built on 2016-11-30 13:09:13``.

+.. py:data:: version

+    (VersionBind, VersionFitz, timestamp) - combined version information where ``timestamp`` is the generation point in time formatted as "YYYYMMDDhhmmss".

+    :rtype: tuple

 .. _TextAlign: